ianquigley-sap/clouderp-ai-handson-2024/exercises/ex3/README.md

 ![image](ex3img1.png)

 You should then see a document that includes a mixture of text and images.
-This document will detail what should be in the list page of your application, and also what should be in the object page that gets displayed when a user selects an item from the list
+This document contains a images from a classic transaction app and details what each of the sections in the object page should contain with a mixture of screenshots and text.

 ![image](ex3img2.png)